philipxray/credit_risk/README4.md

 <img width="770" height="722" alt="image" src="https://github.com/user-attachments/assets/e054fc45-5702-4cf5-9b1f-e984a21f91f7" />

+Defaulted accounts tend to show:

+* Higher credit utilization

+* Lower payment coverage ratios

+* Larger outstanding balances relative to payments

 However, absolute balance size alone was not as predictive as repayment behavior metrics.
 Customers with moderate balances but deteriorating payment patterns were often riskier than customers with higher balances who consistently paid on time.

-This suggests that how customers manage their credit is more informative than how much credit they hold.
+Defaulting customers appear to experience liquidity strain, reflected in high balances and insufficient payments.
+This suggests that how customers manage their credit is more informative than how much credit they hold and that payment to balance ratios may serve as early stress indicators, especially when paired with rising utilization.
 ****
 > 4. Which Segments Show the Highest Default Rates?
 ****